Group Management

 Add/Remove Distribution Group Owners

-With this feature, you can add or remove owners of distribution groups, in bulk.
-Follow these steps for this process:
+With this option, administrators can add or remove owners of distribution groups in bulk.

 5. Choose the Microsoft 365 tenant and enter the group names in the search bar.
 You can also click Browse to upload a CSV file, containing the list of groups whose owners you wish to modify.